 Photograph 1: Warm house, cold garage

-I took the photo below on my walk one chilly December morning.
+I took the photo above on my walk one chilly December morning.
 Over the garage, you can see the roof is white.
-That's frost.
+That’s frost.
 Over the living space, the roof has little smatterings of frost but is largely devoid of the frozen stuff.

 Why?
 Because they were running the heat to keep the house warm.
 Still, why?
 Because their ceiling isn’t air-sealed or insulated well enough to keep a lot of heat from escaping into the attic.
 Once in the attic, it warms the air over the living space.
 That warm air makes contact with the roof deck and warms it up.
 That heat then conducts up all the way to the shingles.